JaakkoLipp/Data-Intensive-Systems-Course/README.md

 The database used would be changed based on the location.

 ### notes:
-Generative AI used to generate sample data and to assist in using mongoDB correctly.
+Generative AI used to generate sample data and to assist in using mongoDB and sqlite correctly.

 <b>Requires pymongo to be installed.</b>